-Having just read of Christ's glorious resurrection, been introduced to the women who sped to tell the apostles that Jesus is risen from the dead.. and having read how Peter immediately rushed to the tomb and was amazed to see nothing but the linen cloth, the scene rapidly changes to two distraught men, discussing the shocking events of Christ's death..
-Then the Lord Jesus Himself came alongside and started to walk and talk with them on the way.
+Having just read of Christ's glorious Resurrection, been introduced to the women who sped to tell the apostles that Jesus is risen from the dead, and having read how Peter immediately rushed to the tomb and was amazed to see nothing but the linen cloth, the scene rapidly changes to two distraught men discussing the shocking events of Christ's death.
+Then the Lord Jesus Himself comes alongside and starts to walk and talk with them on the way.

 The two disciples were astonished that the stranger who joined them did not know all that had happened during the Passover feast that year.
-They started to tell him about Jesus the Nazarene, who was a prophet...
-Who was mighty in deed and gracious in word, both in the sight of God and all the people.
+They started to tell him about Jesus the Nazarene Who was a prophet, mighty in deed and gracious in word, both in the sight of God and all the people.
 They explained how the chief priests and rulers delivered Him to the sentence of death and crucified Him.

-They told Him how confuse and distressed they were.
-They had believed Him to be the Messiah and trusted Him for their salvation.. but they had expected deliverance to come through political success and military might.
-Although their expectations were shattered with Christ's crucifixion, there is a hint of hope in their conversation, for they told their new companion how certain women had a vision of angels, and said He was alive.
+They told Him how confused and distressed they were.
+They had believed Jesus to be the Messiah and trusted Him for their salvation, but they had expected deliverance to come through political success and military might.
+Although their expectations were shattered with Christ's crucifixion, there is a hint of hope in their conversation, for they told their new companion how certain women had a vision of angels and said He was alive.

-Did they have a glimmer of hope when they told the stranger what Jesus had said on the way to Jerusalem, when He took the twelve disciples aside and told them that the Son of Man would be delivered to the chief priests and scribes, who would condemn Him to death, hand Him over to the Gentiles to be mocked and scourged and crucified - and that on the third day He would be raised-up from the grave?"
+Did they have a glimmer of hope when they told the stranger what Jesus had said on the way to Jerusalem, when He took the twelve disciples aside and told them that the Son of Man would be delivered to the chief priests and scribes, who would condemn Him to death and hand Him over to the Gentiles to be mocked and scourged and crucified, and that on the third day He would be raised-up from the grave?
 Maybe!

-It seems that there was a small measure of hope in the heart of these two disciples because they had been counting the days since the crucifixion and knew that NOW.. it is the third day.
+It seems that there was a small measure of hope in the heart of these two disciples because they had been counting the days since the crucifixion and knew that NOW it is the third day.
 Their weak faith did not rejoice when the women testified of the empty tomb.
-Their dejected countenance and the sorrowful tale they told and as they walked together, demonstrated that a measure of doubt continued to lurk in their minds - but it WAS the third day!
+Their dejected countenance and the sorrowful tale they told as they walked together, demonstrated that a measure of doubt continued to lurk in their minds, but it WAS the third day!

 The fluctuating hope and teetering trust of the two disciples was shortly to be transformed into factual faith, when they invited Jesus to come into their home and sup with them.
-And it was when He took the bread and blessed it, and broke it, and began giving it to them, that their eyes were opened, and they recognised the Messiah in their midst - and immediately He vanished from their sight.
+And it was when He took the bread and blessed it, broke it, and began giving it to them, that their eyes were opened and they recognised the Messiah in their midst, and immediately He vanished from their sight.

-Heavenly Father, thank You for the beautiful account of the two disciples on the road to Emmaus, whose sorrow was turned into joy when they met Jesus on the way and He opened-up to them the scriptures.
-Thank You that their hope in Him was restored when they discovered that Christ was indeed their promised Messiah, Who died to pay the price for their sin and rose again the third day.. so that all Scripture would be fulfilled.
-I pray that I would be careful not to fall into the trap of letting outward circumstances affect my inner trust in You, in Jesus' name I pray, AMEN.
+Heavenly Father, thank You for the beautiful account of the two disciples on the road to Emmaus, whose sorrow was turned into joy when they met Jesus on the way, and He opened-up the Scriptures to them.
+Thank You that their hope in Him was restored when they discovered that Christ was indeed their promised Messiah Who died to pay the price for their sin and rose again the third day, so that all Scripture would be fulfilled.
+I pray that I would be careful not to fall into the trap of letting outward circumstances affect my inner trust in You.
+In Jesus' name I pray, AMEN.